Ancient Grains with Grilled Chicories

 - 2 teaspoons chopped fresh thyme

-- 2 heads of radicchio, castelfranco, or prefered chicory, trimmed and cut into quarters
+- 2 heads of radicchio, Castelfranco, or chicory, trimmed and cut into quarters

 1. Begin by prepping your radicchio for the grill.
 Heat your grill to medium/high heat.
-Carefully cut the heads into quarters and remove any less desireable outer leaves.
+Carefully cut the heads into quarters and remove any less desirable outer leaves.
 Place radicchio into a large bowl and toss with one tablespoon of olive oil and a pinch of kosher salt.
 Grill radicchio evenly on all sides; don't be afraid of achieving some solid caramelization, radicchio is hearty and can withstand some grilling.
-Set grilled radicchio aside to cool, then cut into bite size pieces.
+Set grilled radicchio aside to cool, then cut into bite-size pieces.